Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Divorce significantly affects parenting roles and the dynamics of custody.
 Under New York law, both parents are encouraged to remain actively involved in their children’s lives post-divorce.
 The courts prioritize the children’s best interests when determining custody, aiming to provide stable and nurturing environments.
 Fathers seeking custody or joint custody must demonstrate their ability to cater to their children’s emotional and physical needs and their willingness to cooperate amicably with their ex-spouse in parenting responsibilities.
 Legal guidance is essential for fathers to assert their parenting rights and responsibilities effectively.

-Asset division during divorce proceedings can be intricate, and it is crucial for fathers to employ strategies that safeguard their interests.
-Understanding the complete spectrum of both marital and non-marital assets is essential.
+Asset division during divorce proceedings can be complicated, and it is crucial for fathers to employ strategies that safeguard their interests.
+Knowing the complete spectrum of both marital and non-marital assets is essential.
 Fathers should work toward negotiating settlements that account for their future financial stability and retirement plans.
 Often, it is beneficial to strive for agreements achieved outside of court.
 This approach can reduce conflicts and result in a more controlled and favorable division of assets.

 Moreover, fathers should ensure that high-value assets like real estate, businesses, and investments receive accurate appraisals.
 This step is vital for securing fair consideration in the division process.